NoelDeMartin/rireki/README.md

 0 * * * * rireki backup >> /var/log/rireki/cron.log 2>> /var/log/rireki/cron-error.log
 ```

+**Note:** Make sure that the crontab can execute the `rireki` command.
+That will depend on how you installed the package and which crontab you configure.
+Also keep in mind that by default the command will read the projects from the home folder of the current user.
+This can be overriden by setting the `RIREKI_HOME` environment variable.

 ## Usage

 Get detailed information running `rireki --help`.